-- Recovery action when a monitor resource error is detected - If the check box is checked:

-That disables recovery on detecting the failure of a monitor resource.

-That does not disable recovery on detecting the failure of a monitor resource.
+- Recovery action when a monitor resource error is detected - If the check box is checked: That disables recovery on detecting the failure of a monitor resource. - If the check box is not checked: That does not disable recovery on detecting the failure of a monitor resource.